 The City of Austin is one of multiple taxing entities to which property owners pay taxes annually.
 The City of Austin's general obligation bonds, such as those considered for Proposition B, are backed by the City's levy of an ad valorem tax (property tax) to secure payment of the bonds.

-Passage of Proposition B and issuance of the bonds and notes would increase the debt service tax rate portion of the City of Austin tax rate in future years.
+Passage of Proposition B and issuance of the bonds and notes will increase the debt service tax rate portion of the City of Austin tax rate in future years.
 The 2020/2021 Fiscal Year debt service tax rate would not be impacted.
 Under current assumptions, it is anticipated that once issued, Proposition B requires a 2-cent increase to the debt service tax rate to support the debt service associated with bonds.
 Under current projections, the tax rate increase will be phased in over a few years, and the full 2 cent – and the tax bill increase – will not be fully levied until 2026.
 For the typical taxable (after exemptions) home value of approximately $325,000, voter approval of this measure would result in an additional $65 in taxes by 2026.

 |Home Value||Anticipated Annual Impact||Anticipated Monthly Impact|